TRADITIONAL MEDICINAL USES, PHYTOCHEMICAL PROFILE AND PHARMACOLOGICAL ACTIVITIES OF LUFFA ACUTANGULA LINN.HTML Full Text

 - Hindi : Turai, Tori

-Ayurveda has attributed ride gourd with a number of health benefits which current clinical research is supporting as well.
-The ridge gourds are rich in minerals and are very alkaline for the body and hence they have a cooling effect on the body.
+Traditional Medicinal Uses: Ayurveda has attributed ride gourd with some health benefits which current clinical research is supporting as well.
+The ridge gourds are rich in minerals and are very alkaline for the body, and hence they have a cooling effect on the body.
 From Ayurveda point of view, ridge gourd increases vata and kapha, but it cools down and pacifies the dosha pitta in the body.
-All parts of the ridge gourd plant, fruits, leaves, seeds and even roots are used for their medicinal value.
+All parts of the ridge gourd plant, fruits, leaves, seeds, and even roots are used for their medicinal value.

 In spite of their bland taste, ridge gourds have many health benefits: